ddnexus/pagy/docs/toolbox/paginators.md

 ### Paginators

-!!!tip Read also the [Choose Wisely Guide](../guides/chose_wisely.md) to ensure good performance and smooth workflow.
+!!!tip Read also the [Choose Right Guide](../guides/choose_right.md) to ensure good performance and smooth workflow.
 !!!

 The `paginators` are symbolic names of different pagination types/contexts (e.g., `:offset`, `:keyset`, `countless`, etc.).
 You pass the name to the `pagy` method and pagy will internally instantiate and handle the appropriate paginator class.